ga-wdi-pvd/rails_features_CRD/new_create_destroy.md

 class Animal < ActiveRecord::Base
 ```
 Next, our `simba` object needs to be saved.
 We can do that with `save()`
+...assuming we have made a database connection.
+- what Rails file is responsible for making the database connection?
+  - `database.yml` (`connection.rb` in Sinatra)

 But wait!
 Now we're doing this through a browser request!
 A user can initiate the creation of an object within our application, and it can be persisted to our database.
 Neato!

 If we wanted to create a new object via an HTTP request, how might we do that?